Does stopping a course of antibiotics early lead to antibiotic resistance?

 If you are being treated for an infection, the kind of antibiotics your doctor prescribes and the length of the course should be based on the best evidence.

-WHO has published many guidelines about treatments for different infections and has recommended treatment durations and doses of antibiotics based on the best clinical evidence for each case.
+WHO publishes guidelines about treatments for different infections and recommends treatment durations and doses of antibiotics based on the best clinical evidence for each case.
+We continuously review the latest research so that we can provide updated recommendations to health professionals.